Notes on Thermit Welding

 Metal oxide + Al (powder)Al2O3 + metal + heat.

-Thermit welding is developed to join railway track rails in remote areas like hill and forest areas.
+Thermit welding is developed to join railway track rails in remote areas, such as hills and forest areas.
 Also, thermit welding is used to repair heavy parts such as tracks, spokes of driving wheels, broken motor castings, and connecting rods, especially in the welding of pipes.

 Post a Comment